1986 Bangladesh MV Shamia ferry incident

-At the end of Ramadan, a fasting month of muslims, many people were returning from their home cities to the capital Dhaka, after celebrating the religious holiday of Eid al-Fitr.
+At the end of Ramadan, a fasting month for Muslims, many people were returning from their home cities to the capital Dhaka, after celebrating the religious holiday of Eid al-Fitr.

 Background

 It is believed that cyclone heavily affected the capital of Bangladesh, including its adjoining areas at the time of the accident.
-The riverboat Shamia was set on sail from Bhola to Dhaka with over 1,000 to 1,500 passengers despite having accommodation for 500 passengers only.
-Shamia capsized when strong winds struck the ferry in one of the widest parts of the Meghna River.
+The ferry Shamia set sail from Bhola to Dhaka with over 1,000 to 1,500 passengers despite having accommodation for 500 passengers only.
+Shamia capsized when strong winds struck it in one of the widest parts of the Meghna River.

 The President of Bangladesh of that time, Hussain Mohammed Ershad, suspended all double-decker boats within Bangladesh jurisdiction and several officials responsible for issuing maritime-fitness certificates, were suspended for allowing the structural-defective ferries to carry passengers.